If you’re looking for an easy quilt pattern, you’ll love these simple projects that are perfect for beginning quilters.

 Made with half-square triangles! (my favorite easy quilt block)

 Snowballing is a super-easy way to make a square quilt block more interesting!

 I know this quilt looks intricate, but it’s not I promise!
 It is made with a jelly roll.
 The link will take a few moments to load as I had to hunt it down using the Internet archive. (so handy for broke links!)

 Beginner friendly quilt made completely with half square triangles.

 Super easy Quilt Pattern, you can download the pdf version!

-Super easy beginner quilt pattern, made with fat quarters! (but it looks jelly roll friendly too)
+Super easy and modern looking beginner quilt pattern, made with jelly rolls! (but it looks yardage friendly too)

 Don’t quit yet!
 Keep Scrolling for 15 more beginner Quilt Patterns.